Science of AI Prompts in Salesforce: The Prompt Lifecycle with GPTfy

 Prompts components set parameters for action, tone, language, format, and others to ensure that the Prompt is modular and can be easily updated for complex requirements.

-Bring Gen AI In Your Salesforce
+Bring AI to Your Salesforce

-Get NowWatch Demos
+Get NowWatch Salesforce + AI Demos

 Add Data Context: Provide Object/Field data to AI